 Yard Waste and Composting

 Composting is a process that allows organic materials such as yard waste and fruit and vegetable scraps to be broken down naturally and converted into a valuable soil additive.
-By setting up a home composting system, you can reduce the amount of trash your household sends to incinerators or landfills while producing a valuable soil amendment that reduces the need for fertilizers and pesticides and allows for more efficient use of water.
+Composting reduces trash and produces a valuable soil amendment that reduces the need for fertilizers and pesticides and allows for more efficient use of water.

 - Between 28 and 38 percent of all waste is compostable depending on the type of composting program.
 An average of 25 percent of household waste is compostable.